How to Remove PUPs and Other Unexpected Things From Your Computer

 Ending up with random software on your machine you never wanted in the first place is annoying as heck.

-So-called PUPs (for Potentially Unwanted Programs, although there’s rarely any “potentially” about it) are tools, settings, utilities, browser toolbars, extensions, and more software installed on your computer as a result of installing something else.
-PUPs are rarely even related to what you’re installing.
+So-called PUPs (for Potentially Unwanted Programs, although there’s rarely any “potentially” about it) are tools, settings, utilities, browser toolbars, extensions, and other types of software that arrive on your computer as a result of installing something else.
+PUPs are rarely related to what you’re installing.

 TL;DR: